solstice23/music-sync/README.md

 4. Install `ffmpeg` and the python version `yt-dlp`

-4. Run `npm main` for the first sync to check if everything is working
+4. Run `npm start` for the first sync to check if everything is working

 5. Set up a cron job to run the sync regularly